ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 # CoBOM {#sec-cobom}

 A Concise Bill of Material (CoBOM) object represents the signal for the Verifier to activate the listed tags.
+Verifier policy determines whether CoBOMs are required.

-When CoBOMs are required, data contained in a tag SHOULD NOT be used for appraisal until a CoBOM which activates that tag has been received and successfully processed.
-All the tags listed in the CoBOM must be activated in the same transaction, i.e., either all or none.
+When CoBOMs are required, each tag MUST be activated by a CoBOM before being processed.
+All the tags listed in the CoBOM MUST be activated in the same transaction, i.e., either all or none.

 The number of CoBOMs required in a given supply chain ecosystem is dependent on